unahouExosite/docs/rpc/README.md

     `"duration"` is the maximum number of hours this resource will retain its data.

-* `"subscribe"` is an RID to which this resource is subscribed, or `""` if it is not subscribed to another resource.
+* `"subscribe"` is an RID to which this resource is subscribed, or null if it is not subscribed to another resource.
 If set to an RID, this resource will receive a publication whenever a value is written to the specified RID.

 ####response